Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Buying a Home in East Park

-Buying in East Park can make sense for buyers who want Lake Nona-area access, newer-home construction, a quieter neighborhood, and a more practical price point than some nearby luxury or new-construction communities.
+Buying in East Park can make sense for people who want Lake Nona-area access, newer-home construction, a quieter neighborhood, and a more practical price point than some nearby luxury or new-construction communities.

 Important buyer questions:

-Because inventory is limited, buyers should be ready when a well-priced East Park property appears.
-But because most recent sales in the report closed below asking, buyers should still study value carefully.
+Because inventory is limited, you should be ready when a well-priced East Park property appears.
+But because most recent sales in recent months closed below asking, you should still study value carefully.

 Selling a Home in East Park